 Scoring is the application of a data mining algorithm to new data.
+In Oracle Data Mining for SQL scoring engine and the data both reside within the database.

 In traditional data mining, models are built using specialized software on a remote system and deployed to another system for scoring.
-This is a cumbersome, error-prone process open to security violations and difficulties in data synchronization.
+This is a cumbersome, errorprone process open to security violations and difficulties in data synchronization.

-With Oracle Data Mining, scoring is easy and secure.
+With Oracle Data Mining, scoring is simple and secure.
 The scoring engine and the data both reside within the database.
-Scoring is an extension to the SQL language, so the results of mining can easily be incorporated into applications and reporting systems.
+Scoring is an extension to the SQL language, so the results of data mining can easily be incorporated into applications and reporting systems.